 It swirls and swells and is everywhere.
 It’s here today and gone…well, maybe not tomorrow.

-It’s usually gone in a month or so, along with most of your office romance stress.
+It’s usually takes a month or so, along with most of your office romance stress.

-The time in the crucible can make you both stronger, so long as you do not let the small-minded comments create dissention between the two of you.
+As a result, the time in the crucible can make you both stronger.
+Don’t let the small-minded comments create dissension between the two of you.

-Since you love your job, and you are really a value to the company, I suggest you stay where you are.
+Above all, I think you can stay where you are for now.
+Especially since you love your job, and you are really of value to the company.
 At least give it a whirl.

 The gossip will die down as I suggest.

-Make sure HR is aligned and check in with them before announcing your relationship to the world.
+Make sure HR is in alignment.
+Check in with them before announcing your relationship to the world.